Terms & Conditions

 (d) notify the Client promptly in the event that it receives any complaint, notice or communication that relates directly to its compliance with Data Protection Legislation and/or the processing of personal data under or in connection with the Contract.

 14.3 The Agency shall not transfer personal data to be processed on behalf of the Client outside the European Economic Area without the prior approval of the Client.

-14.4 The Client warrants and undertakes that it has all necessary rights to provide personal data to the Agency and to require the Agency to process personal data on its behalf.
+14.4 The Client warrants, represents and undertakes that it has all necessary rights to provide personal data to the Agency and to require the Agency to process personal data on its behalf.

 15.1 Both parties acknowledge that they have a responsibility to comply with all Advertising Regulations.

 15.2 The parties will co-operate with each other in ensuring that suitable objective factual product and other information is available as required to satisfy the requirements of any applicable Advertising Regulation.

 Neither party shall be in breach of the Contract nor liable for delay in performing, or failure to perform, any of its obligations under the Contract if such delay or failure result from events, circumstances or causes beyond its reasonable control.